biodivdev/dwc-bot-es/README.md

 ### Configuration

-It will look for a list of IPTs to crawl in /etc/biodiv/dwc-bot.list or at DWC\_BOT env var.
+It will look for a list of IPTs to crawl in /etc/biodiv/dwc-bot.list or at the directory defined by DWC\_BOT environment variable.

-You can set the ElasticSearch and Index to use with env vars, such as:
+You can set the ElasticSearch and Index to use with environment variables, such as:

     $ DWC_BOT=/etc/biodiv/dwc-bot.list ELASTICSEARCH=http://localhost:9200 IDNEX=dwc java -jar dwc-bot-es.jar